GlobalArrays/ga-manual/Section12-Sparse-Arrays.rst

 multiplication through the function ``NGA_Sprs_array_matmatm_multiply(int s_a, int s_b)``.
 This operation multiplies the sparse matrices ``s_a`` and ``s_b`` together and returns a handle to a new sparse matrix representing the product.
+Functions that multiplication of a sparse matrix and a dense matrix have also been included in the suite of sparse matrix operations.
+These are ``NGA_Sprs_array_sprsdns_multiply(int s_a, int g_b)`` and ``NGA_Sprs_array_dnssprs_multiply(int g_a, int s_b)``, which implement multiplication of a sparse matrix times a dense matrix and a dense matrix times a sparse matrix, respectively.

 Direct Access to Sparse Matrix Data
 -----------------------------------